elenasaso/Programmazione-ES/Notes.md

 2. Callee gives a direct reference to the programming element in the calling code.
 3. The memory address of the stored data is passed.
 4. Changes to the value **have an effect** on the original data.

+#### Pass by value
+Pass by value means that **a copy of the actual parameter’s value is made in memory**, i.e. the caller and callee have two independent variables with the same value.
+If the callee modifies the parameter value, the effect is not visible to the caller.

+Overview:
+1. Passes an argument by value.
+2. Callee does not have any access to the underlying element in the calling code.
+3. A copy of the data is sent to the callee.
+4. Changes made to the passed variable **do not affect** the actual value.